adner/adner.github.io/_posts/2024-10-03-copilot-studio-with-foundry-local.markdown

 Both topics send HTTP Post requests to an Function App - [**RelayClient**](https://github.com/adner/CopilotStudioWithFoundryLocal/tree/main/RelayClient) -  running in Azure.
 The Function has a simple job - to pass on the HTTP request to my local machine using Azure Relay.

 ### Azure Relay - passing the prompt to the local machine
-[Azure Relay](https://learn.microsoft.com/en-us/azure/azure-relay/relay-what-is-it) is a nifty technology for creating Hybrid Connections between the cloud and on-premise, bypassing firewalls, etc. In addition to the RelayClient described above, a Relay Server - [**LocalRelayServer**](https://github.com/adner/CopilotStudioWithFoundryLocal/tree/main/LocalRelayServer) - is created, a console application that runs continously on my local machine and receives HTTP requests passed on from the Azure Function.
+[Azure Relay](https://learn.microsoft.com/en-us/azure/azure-relay/relay-what-is-it) is a nifty technology for creating Hybrid Connections between the cloud and on-premise, bypassing firewalls, etc. In addition to the RelayClient described above, a Relay Server - [**LocalRelayServer**](https://github.com/adner/CopilotStudioWithFoundryLocal/tree/main/LocalRelayServer) - is created, a console application that runs continuously on my local machine and receives HTTP requests passed on from the Azure Function.

 The Azure Relay client and server are based on the [.NET HTTP sample](https://learn.microsoft.com/en-us/azure/azure-relay/relay-hybrid-connections-http-requests-dotnet-get-started) found in the Azure Relay documentation.
 The docs describe the steps necessary to configure an Azure Relay Hybrid connection.

-It might be interesting to know what an Azure Relay resource cost - this information is found on the [Azure Service Bus pricing page](https://azure.microsoft.com/en-us/pricing/details/service-bus/):
+It might be interesting to know what an Azure Relay resource costs - this information is found on the [Azure Service Bus pricing page](https://azure.microsoft.com/en-us/pricing/details/service-bus/):

 ![alt text](/images/251003/image-7.png)